drshahizan/dataset/mongodb/01-sales/readme.md

 Each document in the collection represents a single sale from a store run by the supply company.
 Each document contains the items purchased, information on the customer who made the purchase, and several other details regarding the sale.

-## Here is the updated data dictionary table with a title:

 ## Data Dictionary

 | No. | Field           | Description                                                                                    |